shailajanimmagari7/bookspot-web/README.md

 # Bookspot

-This is the initial setup of the Bookspot application, a React app with TypeScript.
+This branch implements the UI for the Login Page of the Bookspot web application.
+Currently, only the frontend UI for logging in is implemented.

 # Description

-This is the initial setup of the Bookspot application.
+- This app is a **Bookspot** web application.
+- The **LoginPage** UI is fully implemented allowing users to input their credentials and log into the app (authentication functionality to be added in future branches).

 # Table of Contents